-- Security: How to authenticate and authorize users in a decentralized way? - RM: How to manage resources without a central entity?
-How to schedule? - DM: How to handle huge amounts of data? - IS: How to retrieve information from other sites?
+Key problems Security: How to authenticate and authorize users in a decentralized way?
+RM: How to manage resources without a central entity?
+How to schedule?
+DM: How to handle huge amounts of data?
+IS: How to retrieve information from other sites?
 How to know there is another site?

-- Security
+Security

-- Resource Management
+Resource Management

-- Data Management
+Data Management

-- Information Services
+Information Services

+29

-Security = Encryption + Authentication +Authorization + etc. Encryption Data needs to be encrypted when sent over unsafe networks Ususally done with TLS (Successor of SSL): Data is sent through an encrypted TCP tunnel.
+Security = Encryption + Authentication +Authorization + etc. 31 - Data needs to be encrypted when sent over unsafe networks Ususally done with TLS (Successor of SSL): Data is sent through an encrypted TCP tunnel.
 But: How to know that the TCP tunnel is pointing at the receiver?
-Authentication Answers the question: "What is the identity of my counterpart?"
-Easy when dealing with just one organization: The system administration issues accounts, maintained in a central system (e.g. LDAP).
-More difficult in a distributed environment: How to do this for several organizations?
+Encryption Licryption 32 - Answers the question: "What is the identity of my counterpart?" - Easy when dealing with just one organization: The system administration issues accounts, maintained in a central system (e.g. LDAP). - More difficult in a distributed environment: How to do this for several organizations?
+Authentication 33 e e e Mathias Dalheimer - This is one of my certs Mathias Dalmenner Mathias Dalmenner Issued by the Fraunhofer CA Has an expiration date Describes who I am (DN), who the CA is So: The CA signs a RSA keypair which I can use.
+Organization Fraunhofer Organizational Unit TFWM Organizational Unit People Common Name Mathias Dalheimer - A X.509 cert has: A DN of the holder Issuer Name Country DE Organization Fraunhofer Common Name Fraunhofer-Gesellschaft Root-CA v2 Version 3 A DN of the CA Public and private keys, signed by the CA Reference to the CA policy Serial Number 2189 35 Reference to the cert revocation list.